|

 system.

-status quo and its position of privilege were not an activist position).
+privilege were not an activist position).
 Any

 loaded, inflammatory, or discrediting terms will do.
 The goal is not truth or